amrlabib/javascript-essentials/context.md

 	this.last = "Labib";
 }

 var obj1 = new Name(); //this == Name Object

 console.log(obj1.first);

 ```

 **Hint:**
-By Convention we use capitalize the first letter in function when we use it as constructor.
+By Convention we capitalize the first letter in function when we use it as constructor.

 ---